 4. Talk about how common PMADs (Perinatal Mood & Anxiety Disorders) are for new moms in St. Louis and everywhere.

-If a women is feeling like something is “off” but doesn’t identity with the symptoms of anxiety or depression, she can hear that other mental health issues can arise around pregnancy and postpartum and still (hopefully) feel like she isn’t alone.
+If a woman is feeling like something is “off” but doesn’t identify with the symptoms of anxiety or depression, she can hear that other mental health issues can arise around pregnancy and postpartum and still (hopefully) feel like she isn’t alone.

-• Also worth knowing if you a supporter to the new parents: Dads can also get a PMAD!
+- Also worth knowing if you are a supporter to the new parents: Dads can also get a PMAD!
 A PMAD can also be felt by an adoptive parent.

 Stay tuned for our next blog post where we’ll share some additional strategies that can help you continue this conversation with a new mom.
 In the meantime, know that your support to a new parent is the best gift they could ever receive.